What is Canola?

 Canola uses are many including for cooking and baking at home, restaurants, and food processing plants.
 It's a versatile oil that can be used in baking, sauteing, frying, marinating, and salad dressings.
-Canola oil has non-food uses as well, such as biodiesel and bio-plastics.
+Canola oil has non-food uses as well, such as biodiesel, renewable diesel, aquaculture, and bio-plastics.
 Canola meal, the part left over when the seeds are crushed and the oil extracted, is highly valued for livestock feed, pet food, and fertilizer.

 Most vegetable oil is produced from canola seed, making canola one of the major oilseed crops grown in the world.
 It’s used for cooking and other products such as bread, crackers, chips, and other foods that contain vegetable oil.
 Canola oil is lower in saturated fats than other vegetable oils, which is one of the reasons it’s in such high demand.
 Its popularity is also based on the fact that it is relatively high in omega-3 and is a good source for vitamins E and K. Even cinema chains are recognizing the health components of canola with many making the switch from coconut oil to canola oil for popcorn.